 There are many Blue Grottoes in the world, all of them are sea caves.
-Or more exact: caves partly filled with sea water with an entrance at or below sea level.
+Or more exact: caves partly filled with seawater with an entrance at or below sea level.

-The reason for the name is always the same: the partly waterfilled cave has a conection to the sea.
+The reason for the name is always the same: the partly waterfilled cave has a connection to the sea.
 Sunlight entering the cave through the water gives the cave a mystic blue shine as the water filters the light and lets only the blueish components into the cave.
 The light shows all shades from emerald green to turquoise blue.